munificent/craftinginterpreters/book/types-of-values.md

 doesn't need its own entry in this enum.
 As far as the VM is concerned, every instance of a class is the same type: "instance".

-In other word's, this is the VM's notion of "type", not the user's.
+In other words, this is the VM's notion of "type", not the user's.

 </aside>